 St. Vincent Pallotti, a Roman Catholic Priest, founded the Society of the Catholic Apostolate in 1835.
 The members of the Society of the Catholic Apostolate are known worldwide as Pallottines (Pallottine Fathers and Brothers).
-In 1951, Pallottine Fathers and Brothers from the Sacred Heart Province, Germany, came to India and started the Indian Mission in Raipur of Chatisgarh State.
-The Raipur mission of the Pallottines gradually grew and the first Pallottine Province "Prabhu Prakash Province" was erected.
-The Pallottine mission also gave birth to the Diocese of Raipur in Chattisgarh with a Pallottine Priest as its first Bishop.
+In 1951, Pallottine Fathers and Brothers from the Sacred Heart Province, Germany, came to India and started the Indian mission in Raipur, Chhattisgarh.
+The Raipur mission of the Pallottines gradually grew as a Region and subsequently the first Pallottine Province "Prabhu Prakash Province" was erected in 1988.
+The Pallottine mission also gave birth to the Diocese of Raipur with a Pallottine Priest as its first Apostolic Administrator.

-Presently, the administration of ABVM Province is entrusted to Fr.
-Pedro Camilo Simoes, the Provincial Rector and Fr.
-Arockiasamy Santhiago, Fr.
-Victor Prasanna Martis, Fr.
-Sahaya Anand Clement, and Fr.
-Joji Reddy T. the Councillors.
+Currently, the administration of ABVM Province is entrusted to Very Rev. Fr.
+Valerian Charles Fernandes, the Provincial Rector and Rev. Fr.
+Manohar Josly Noronha, Rev. Fr.
+Victor Prasanna Martis, Rev. Fr.
+Siran Joquina Rebelo and Rev. Fr.
+Joseph Francisco Fernandes, the Councillors.